+struct semaphore

-struct semaphore Represents a semaphore.
-[Type] void sema_init (struct semaphore sema, unsigned value) Initializes sema as a new semaphore with the given initial value.
-[Function] void sema_down (struct semaphore sema) Executes the "down" or "P" operation on sema, waiting for its value positive and then decrementing it by one.
-[Function] to become bool sema_try_down (struct semaphore sema) Tries to execute the "down" or "P" operation on sema, without waiting.
-R if sema was successfully decremented, or false if it was already zero and not be decremented without waiting.
-Calling this function in a tight loop w time, so use sema_down() or find a different approach instead. thus could void sema_up (struct semaphore sema) Executes the "up" or "V" operation on sema, incrementing its value.
-If a are waiting on sema, wakes one of them up.
-[Function] any threads Unlike most synchronization primitives, sema_up() may be called inside a an external interrupt handler (see Section A.4.3 [External Interrupt Handling], page 72).
+Represents a semaphore.

+void sema\init (struct semaphore \sema, unsigned value)

+Initializes sema as a new semaphore with the given initial value.

+void sema\down (struct semaphore \sema)

+Executes the "down" or "P" operation on sema, waiting for its value to become positive and then decrementing it by one.

+bool sema\try\down (struct semaphore \sema)

+Tries to execute the "down" or "P" operation on sema, without waiting.
+Returns true if sema was successfully decremented, or false if it was already zero and thus could not be decremented without waiting.
+Calling this function in a tight loop wastes CPU time, so use sema\down() or find a different approach instead.

+void sema\up (struct semaphore \sema)

+Executes the "up" or "V" operation on sema, incrementing its value.
+If any threads are waiting on sema, wakes one of them up.

+Unlike most synchronization primitives, sema\up() may be called inside an external interrupt handler (see Section A.4.3 [External Interrupt Handling], page 73).

-Semaphores are internally built out of disabling interrupt (see Section A.3.1 [Disabling Interrupts], page 63) and thread blocking and unblocking (thread\block() and thread\unblock()).
+Semaphores are internally built out of disabling interrupt (see Section A.3.1 [Disabling Interrupts], page 64) and thread blocking and unblocking (thread\block() and thread\unblock()).
 Each semaphore maintains a list of waiting threads, using the linked list implementation in 'lib/kernel/list.c'.